unaschneck/pydar/README.md

 Access and manipulation of CASSINI RADAR images

-* Retrieve flyby observation data (.FMT, .TAB, .LBL, .IMG)
+* Retrieve flyby observation data (.FMT, .TAB, .LBL, .IMG) from SBDR and BIDR by default
 * Display PDS image retrieved for flyby observation

 NOTE: This is Beta quality software that is being actively developed, use at your own risk.
 This project is not supported or endorsed by either JPL or NASA.
 The code is provided “as is”, use at your own risk.